Navy Department - Bureau of Engineering

-In looking at the top of the RAG-1 chassis, the twenty shielded cans with trimmers on top house all of the RF grid coils and associated trimmer air variable capacitor.
+In looking at the top of the RAG-1 chassis (photo left,) there are twenty shielded cans with trimmers on top that house all of the RF grid coils and associated trimmer air variable capacitors.
 The rear-most four coils going across the chassis are for the Antenna tuner/1st RF input stage.
-The next four across are for the second RF amplifier input stage, the next four across are for the third RF amplifier input stage and the next four across are for the Detector input stage.
+L1/L2 (left side) are VLF coils and are housed in a large nickel-plated copper shielded dual section can.
+Across the chassis is L3/L4, LF/MW coils that are housed in an aluminum shield dual section can.
+The next row up are the four across for the second RF amplifier input stage, the next up and four across are for the third RF amplifier input stage and the next up and four across are for the Detector input stage.
 The four across at the front of the chassis are the tracking BFO coils.
-Each set of four coils across are for the four tuning ranges.
+Each set of five coils from back to front are for the four tuning ranges plus BFO with the highest frequency tuning range coils on the right side when viewed from the rear.
 Underneath the chassis there are three RF amplifier plate chokes and bypass capacitor units each in a shielded housing (marked X1, X2 and X3.)
-The fourth shielded unit is the Detector plate transformer (interstage coupling) and it's marked T1.
+The fourth shielded unit under the chassis is the Detector plate transformer (interstage coupling) and it's marked T1.

 Further down this page is a photo of grid coil L3 (Antenna Stage) being repaired.
 Note that this is just a single inductor with no other windings on the coil form.

 condensers stacked one over the other.
 Note how the lower fiber gear is driven